Trainees win VDMA award

 Coffee machines: Disposable cups are being replaced

-Concept can save up to ten tonnes of CO2 emissions per year
+Concept can save up to ten metric tons of CO2 emissions per year